spikedoanz/spikedoanz.github.io/content/how-i-meditate-1.md

 (which are essentially stretching and balancing exercises) before full meditation.

-this, and the upcoming series of essays will go over how i personally meditate. note that i am an entirely self taught meditator. but then again, this essay is in no way intended to be prescriptive, so make of this what you will!
+this, and the upcoming series of essays will go over how i personally meditate. note that i am an entirely self taught meditator. then again, this essay is in no way intended to be prescriptive, so make of this what you will!

+these articles primarily meant for people who would like to get into meditation, but can't find a practical guide that doesn't involve reincarnation or some other spiritual stuff[^1].

 ---

-## what does "mind body connection" even mean anyway?
+## 1. what does "mind body connection" even mean anyway?

 are you sitting down? cool. ever thought about the way that feels? like really hard?